canonical/launchpad-manual/how-to/database-schema-changes-process.rst

 1. Prepare a branch containing just `your database patch <#Making_a_database_patch>`__ for review.

-   -  The patch must either be a hot patch (function / trigger / index) or a cold patch (model change / model change + function/trigger).
+   -  The patch must either be a hot patch (function / trigger / index / constraints) or a cold patch (model change / model change + function/trigger).
       If you need both hot and cold changes, you require multiple branches.